 - Validation is done “per version”; if you make changes in the future then these may be subject to additional validation.

 - The validation team will require the source code to your VAF applications, including the source code of any libraries .
 Common libraries (e.g. Newtonsoft) can be referenced from nuget.
 Libraries provided by a trusted entity (e.g. libraries signed by Microsoft or other reputable sources) may be accepted without source code.
 If in doubt, please contact us prior to initiating the validation process.
 We reserve the right to make minor changes to enable validation to pass.

-- The validation team will compile the code themselves, and it is this compiled code which will be delivered to the cloud operations team to install.
+- The validation team will compile the code themselves, and it is this compiled code which will be installed to the server.
 Ensure that all solution files, project files, resources, imagery, libraries or other references are included in the supplied package.
 Good practice is to take the package you are delivering onto another machine and attempt to compile it using just the files in the package.
 If it does not compile for you there then it will not compile for us here.

 Rules of thumb

 - Do not provide source code that includes credentials.
 We will store your application inside our source control system (for quicker validation of changes), and our Quality Management procedures prohibit us from storing code that includes credentials.

 - Be aware that code may run in a shared environment, so try and be as lightweight as possible.